justinrummel/jr.com-mm/_posts/2015-09-13-reston-triathlon-olympic-2015-race-report.md

 Amazing what one year makes; for the good or bad.
 This is the second time I've raced the Reston Triathlon, so I'm going to compare my numbers to see where there was any improvement.

 What I remember about last year's race was it was a nice warm fall day that made it great for the bike and run, but that my swim was **horrible**.
 Why?
-It could have been the warm water making it wetsuit illegal, or if it was due to the fact that I really don't like swimming in a lake since you can't see anything once your face is in the water.
+It could have been the warm water making it wetsuit illegal, or if it was due to that I really don't like swimming in a lake since you can't see anything once your face is in the water.
 I believe I remembered my bike and run being at top of my A game for the race which helped me make up for my poor start.

 As for this year it was a cool 65&deg; and the water temperature was at 77&deg;, which makes it wetsuit legal.
 The swim was awesome (you will see the time difference in a bit)!
 I haven't been feeling well the past two weeks so my goal for the bike and run was to push myself just above easy-strong pace.
 Nothing fast, because I really didn't know how much my body would handle.